-Although locking of traveling fronts may seem peculiar, it has been observed for the Belousov-Zhabotinsky reaction spreading in a periodic array of periodically-driven vortices~\cite{paoletti:epl_front_locking}.
-Moreover, the characteristic pattern of plateaus shown in~Fig.~\ref{fig:table_schematic} was found in a variety of physical systems including arrays of Josephson junctions~\cite{basler:staircase_josephson}, chemical reactions~\cite{maselko:staircase_chemical}, quantum gases~\cite{lan:staircase_quantum_gas}, and crystal structures of alloys~\cite{komura:staircase_material}.
-This pattern, dubbed a Devil's staircase~\cite{bak:devils_staircase}, is a manifestation of a phenomenon known as mode locking in nonlinear sciences.
+Although locking of traveling fronts may seem peculiar, it has been observed for a Belousov-Zhabotinsky reaction spreading in a periodic array of periodically-driven vortices~\citep{paoletti:epl_front_locking}.
+Moreover, the characteristic pattern of plateaus shown in~Fig.~\ref{fig:table_schematic} was found in a variety of physical systems including arrays of Josephson junctions~\citep{basler:staircase_josephson}, chemical reactions~\citep{maselko:staircase_chemical}, quantum gases~\citep{lan:staircase_quantum_gas}, and crystal structures of alloys~\citep{komura:staircase_material}.
+This pattern, dubbed a Devil's staircase~\citep{bak:devils_staircase}, is a manifestation of a phenomenon known as mode locking in nonlinear sciences.
 In the simplest case, mode locking occurs when the observed frequency of a nonlinear oscillator equals a rational number times the frequency of the external drive.
-The plateaus are regions of the drive amplitude that correspond to the same ratio of the actual oscillator frequency and the frequency of the drive.
+The plateaus are regions of drive amplitude that correspond to the same ratio of the actual oscillator frequency and the frequency of the drive.

-The theory of mode locking has been applied to coupled map lattices to explain the locking of invasion velocities, and some rigorous results are available on the existence and properties of locked fronts~\cite{carretero:locking_physica,carretero:locking_pre, fernandez:jsp, coutinho:extended, coutinho:convolution, coutinho:monotone, turzik:stability}.
-Previous studies, however, lacked ecological context and focused exclusively on bistable maps.
-Therefore, they did not explore the transition from continuous to locked fronts as the strength of an Allee effect or other ecological parameters are varied~(Fig.~\ref{fig:table_schematic}).
-Understanding this transition and the differences between DSDT and other models are the primary goals of this paper.